anabelyong/anabelyong.github.io/project.md

 ## Gaussian Processes and Multi-Objective Bayesian Optimization
 ![Project Image 3](GP-MOBO.png)
-**Description:** For my masters thesis, we present GP-MOBO, a novel multi-objective Bayesian Optimization algorithm that ad- vances the state-of-the-art in molecular optimization.
-Our approach integrates a fast minimal package for Exact Gaussian Processes (GPs) capable of efficiently handling the full dimension- ality of sparse molecular fingerprints without the need for extensive computational resources.
+**Description:** For my masters thesis, we present GP-MOBO, a novel multi-objective Bayesian Optimization algorithm that advances the state-of-the-art in molecular optimization.
+Our approach integrates a fast minimal package for Exact Gaussian Processes (GPs) capable of efficiently handling the full dimensionality of sparse molecular fingerprints without the need for extensive computational resources.
 - **Technologies used:** Python
 - **Skills attained:** Multi-Objective Bayesian Optimization, Kernel Methods, Gaussian Processes, Molecular Optimization with Generative Models
 - **[View Project](/documents/23205123_GP_MOBO.pdf)**